 Even if you have comprehensive health care coverage -- which generally covers hospital care and doctor's visits -- medical payments coverage in your automotive policy can help with copays and also extends to your passengers.

 The bottom line is that you certainly may file an injury claim for a car accident if it's your fault, and in some states that may be your only recourse.
 Insurance coverage can be complicated, especially if you're still shaken up by a recent incident.
-Get started today with a free legal review of your claim by a local motor vehicle accidents attorney.
+Get started today by reaching out to an experienced motor vehicle accident attorney near you.